prismicio/nodejs-sdk/README.md

 node app
 ```

 Your Node.js starter project is now up and running!
-However, by default, it will display some documentation to help you getting started with your Node.js project.
+By default, it will display some documentation to help you getting started with your Node.js project.

 #### Configure the starter project